Jeff Jackson (politician): North Carolina Senate

-When Senator Dan Clodfelter resigned to become mayor of Charlotte in 2014, his State Senate seat had to be filled by local Democratic precinct members.
-Jackson and three other candidates sought the office.
-Of 49 votes, Jackson received 25, winning by one vote.
-Jackson was also chosen to replace Clodfelter as the Democratic nominee in the November 2014 general election.
-Because no one else filed to run against Clodfelter, Jackson ran unopposed for a full two-year term.
-He was reelected to a second full term in 2016 with 68% of the vote against Bob Diamond.
+When Senator Dan Clodfelter resigned in 2014 to become mayor of Charlotte, local Democratic precinct members selected Jackson from a field of four candidates to fill his State Senate seat; Jackson secured a majority with 25 of the 49 votes cast.
+Jackson then replaced Clodfelter as the Democratic nominee in the November 2014 general election.
+With no other candidates having filed to challenge Clodfelter, Jackson ran unopposed for a full two-year term.
+In 2016, he won a second full term, defeating Bob Diamond with 68% of the vote.

-Jackson gained national attention when he was the only legislator to show up for work on a snow day in February 2015.

-He supports significantly expanding pre-K education programs.
+Jackson supports expanding pre-K education programs.
 In 2017, Jackson introduced a bill to repeal the Public Facilities Privacy & Security Act, also known as HB2.

-Under previous North Carolina law, women could not legally revoke their consent to engage in sexual intercourse once that act has consensually begun, meaning that, according to Jackson, North Carolina was "the only state in the country where no doesn't really mean no".
-After several years of introducing a bill to close the consent loophole, it passed unanimously in 2019.
+Jackson spent several years pushing to change a North Carolina law that prevented women from legally withdrawing consent once sexual intercourse had begun.
+He described North Carolina was "the only state in the country where no doesn't really mean no".
+Legislation closing the consent loophole passed unanimously in 2019.

 Jackson faced his first competitive race in 2020.
 His district had been significantly redrawn and was now a D+2 district, in which a Democratic candidate would be expected to win by two points.
 Jackson was called up for National Guard duty during the final weeks of his campaign, so his wife, Marisa, became the face of the campaign for the closing weeks.
 Jackson won the election with 55% of the vote.